- The Grant Cycle

 How To Start The Grant Process

-- Interpretation of sponsor guidelines and requirements
+- interpretation of sponsor guidelines and requirements

-- Assistance with proposal development, including budget preparation
+- assistance with budget preparation

 Please remember to notify the ORSP as early as possible once a grant opportunity has been identified and selected.

 When a researcher initiates a research project she/he MUST be aware of, and comply with, an array of federal, state and university regulations regarding a variety of issues such as research integrity; conflict of interest; and use of human subjects, vertebrate animals, biohazardous materials, radioactive materials and controlled substances.
 Other projects involve legal issues regarding intellectual property and patents.
 This section discusses some of these issues and provides guidance as to how to assure that a research project meets all reporting requirements.